enjoy-digital/litex/doc/source/docs/getting_started/downloads.rst

 ====================
 Download and install
 ====================
-1. Install Python3 and Xilinx's Vivado software
+1. Install Python3 and your vendor's software

 2. Obtain Migen and install it:
   - git clone https://github.com/m-labs/migen